msc-acse/acse-9-independent-research-project-mt5918/Readme.md

 This repository contains three separate folders.
 The first folder *Documentation* contains the project documentation.
 The second folder, *setup2d*, contains data and original program files to produce FEMDEM simulations.

-The code for this project is stored in a third folder, *Y2D*.
+The code for this project is stored in a third folder, *Y*.
 It contains the original code, and the modified code and program files which produce *VTK* output files.

 *Travis* https://travis-ci.com/ is configured in file .travis.yml.

-# Folder *Y2D*
+# Folder *Y*

 ## System requirements and Installation